rtm516/GeyserMC-wiki/Setup.md

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add your IPv4 as an external server.

+## Port Forwarding

+Unlike Minecraft Java Edition, Bedrock Edition runs on port 19132 on the UDP protocol.
+When port forwarding, make sure to allocate to 19132 UDP or another UDP port.
+For many server hosting providers, you will simply need to change your Bedrock listening port (see [here](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) for a list of supported providers).

 ## Termux (Android)
 Please read the disclaimer [here](Setup#standalone-setup) before continuing.
 1. ~~Download Termux~~